 I have an elderly neighbor who enjoys placing candles throughout her home for ambiance.
 This is beautiful, of course but can be a safety hazard.

 If you (or your senior loved one) enjoys this practice I would strongly recommend to replace those traditional candles with battery powered ones.
-The Enpornk Candles are made out of real wax and they include timers which is great if you have a tendency to forget to turn them off!

 Home Security For Seniors